dmorse/pscf/doc/user-man/compile-cmake.rst

     * Point your browser at the pscf github repository.

-    * Click the button labelled "Download ZIP" near the upper right corner of that web page.
+    * Click the "Download ZIP" button near the upper right corner of that web page.
 On Mac OS X and most linux systems, this will create a subdirectory named pscf-master with your Downloads directory.